About the Community Planning Partnership

 The Community Planning Partnership Board consists of senior representatives of all partner agencies.
 It meets four times a year, is chaired by the Deputy Leader of the Council and provides the strategic leadership for the Partnership.
-Minutes of the Board meetings can be found below.
 If you would like any further details about the content of the minutes, please contact the Community Planning Team.

 Community Planning Steering Group

 The Community Planning Steering Group consists of senior representatives from 5 partner agencies.
 It meets four times a year, 2 weeks prior to the Community Planning Board, and is chaired by the Councils Chief Executive.
 The Steering Group progresses work on behalf of the CP Board and oversees performance management in relation to the Local Outcomes Improvement Plan.